LogtalkDotOrg/logtalk3/manuals/_sources/refman/methods/permission_error_3.rst.txt

    permission_error(Operation, Permission, Culprit)

 Throws an evaluation error.
-This built-in predicate is declared as a private method and thus cannot be used as a message to an object.
+This built-in method is declared private and thus cannot be used as a message to an object.
 Calling this predicate is equivalent to the following sequence of calls:

 ::